einashaddad/follow_app/README.md

 I am learning Flask by creating a web app for my [follow](https://github.com/einashaddad/follow) project.

+Follow is a python program that scrapes the Hacker School website for students' GitHub handles and then makes API calls to follow all current batch students on GitHub.

 ####To run on your localhost:

     python web_button.py